 - The second semester includes educational psychology courses, with 30 school observation hours and appropriate content area courses.

 - The third semester includes a field experience seminar requiring 50 hours of school observation, a curriculum and instruction course for the content area, a reading intervention course, and a possible content area course.

-- The final (fourth) semester consists of 12-14 weeks of student teaching (8 credit hours), as well as courses for reading in the content area and a teaching-learning process course.
+- The final (fourth) semester consists of 12 to 14 weeks of student teaching (8 credit hours) as well as courses for reading in the content area and a teaching-learning process course.

 When students successfully complete the program and the state-mandated certification assessments, they are eligible for initial teacher certification in Missouri for their selected subject area.

 Students may be certified in the following areas: For grades 9 through 12: Biology, Chemistry, Earth Science, Physics, Mathematics, Social Science (e.g., history, political science, psychology, anthropology), English; For grades K through 12: Art, Dance, Foreign Language (Latin, Chinese, French, German, Japanese, Russian, Spanish).
 There are specific subject area requirements for each subject, which students may fulfill from both their undergraduate courses and the 12 credit hours of subject area graduate courses required for the MAT program.
 It is strongly suggested that students apply for a subject in which they have completed (or will complete) a bachelor's degree (or earned the credits equivalent to an undergraduate major).